UMD: A Globally Connected University

 PLEASE NOTE: All University of Maryland study abroad programs are financially self-supporting and, therefore, subject to cancellation due to low enrollment.

 Michael Galczynski is a program Co-Director and an Engineering Instructor in the Keystone Program at The University of Maryland.
 Mike has taught a wide variety of engineering courses, including study abroad programs in California, Australia, Czech Republic, and Italy.
-Mike is excited to share his passions sustainability and traveling with students in the magnificently beautiful country of Iceland!
+Mike is excited to share his passions of sustainability and traveling with students in the magnificently beautiful country of Iceland!

 For course, itinerary or in-country information, please contact the Program Leaders.
 For general questions or assistance with applying, contact EA Short-term Programs.